 - A. Health Benefits.
 Employees in this bargaining unit shall be covered by the health benefits plans negotiated between the City and a coalition of unions in the Joint Labor Committee (JLC) for the term of this Agreement. - B. Retiree Insurance.
 The City agrees that bargaining unit members, who hereafter retire into the state LEOFF II retirement system for length of service or disability, may participate in the City's health insurance program as follows: - 1.
-Any member receiving a pension for years of service or disability who cannot qualify for Social Security and Medicare benefits for any reason shall be granted the privilege and option, at his/her own expense, to purchase from a health care
+Any member receiving a pension for years of service or disability who cannot qualify for Social Security and Medicare benefits for any reason shall be granted the privilege and option, at his/her own expense, to purchase from a health care contractor or insurer furnishing such service to active employees of the City, a policy or policies of health insurance embodying therein terms substantially similar to those

-- contractor or insurer furnishing such service to active employees of the City, a policy or policies of health insurance embodying therein terms substantially similar to those granted active employees, paying therefore the same amount as the City pays for its employees on a composite rate. - 2.
+- granted active employees, paying therefore the same amount as the City pays for its employees on a composite rate. - 2.
 The option and privilege herein shall terminate automatically upon the member's reaching an eligible age to qualify for Medicare, whether in fact or not such member obtains the same. - 3.
 In no event shall the granting of this privilege give or grant the retired employee any preferential treatment with reference to the health contracts over and above that of active LEOFF II employees of the City of Tacoma, and such privilege is at all times subject to the ability of the City of Tacoma to negotiate for and obtain said health care coverage. - 4.
 There shall exist no obligation on the part of the City to contribute any part of the purchase price of said policy, nor shall the City's General or Revenue Funds make any contribution therefore; provided, however, that if in fact any change results in the composite rate charged the City for all its employees from the granting of this privilege, such adjustment in the composite rate shall not be deemed a contribution of the City or of Administration hereunder. - C. In the event of the death in the line of duty of an employee represented by Tacoma Police Management Association, Local 26, the surviving spouse or personal representative of the estate of the deceased employee may elect to obtain coverage for eligible family members within 60 days after the death pursuant to the same terms and conditions as is made available to retirees represented by Tacoma Police Management Association.

-Section 10.8 - Deferred Compensation: The City will match an employee's deferred compensation contribution up to \$217.00 per pay period.
+Section 10.8 - Deferred Compensation: The City will contribute, with or without employee match, two hundred and thirty-eight dollars (\$238.00) per pay period, into the deferred compensation program offered by the City.

-Section 10.9 - Employer VEBA contribution: Effective in the month following City Council adoption of this Agreement, the employer will decrease its contribution of \$250.00 per month to \$125.00 per month for each LEOFF II employee of the bargaining unit to an individual VEBA account under the provisions of the Tacoma Municipal Code 1.12.229, as amended.
+Section 10.9 - Employer VEBA contribution: Effective in the month following City Council adoption of this Agreement, the employer will increase its contribution of one hundred and twenty-five dollars (\$125.00) per month to two hundred and fifty dollars (\$250.00) per month for each LEOFF II employee of the bargaining unit to an individual VEBA account under the provisions of the Tacoma Municipal Code 1.12.229, as amended.

-Section 10.10 - Employee VEBA contribution: The City agrees to deduct from the paycheck of each employee a standard amount of \$50.00 per pay period, and will promptly transfer said amount to the employee's VEBA account.
+Section 10.10 - Employee VEBA contribution: The City agrees to deduct from the paycheck of each employee a standard amount of one hundred dollars (\$100.00) per pay period, and will promptly transfer said amount to the employee's VEBA account.